 The company is based in the United States.
 Torrenting is allowed on all servers.
 Port forwarding is built into the desktop and mobile apps.

-DNS leak protection and a kill switch come built in.
+DNS leak protection and a kill switch come built into all PureVPN apps.
 The company operates its own DNS servers.
+It claims to prevent WebRTC and IPv6 leaks as well.

 PureVPN is based in Hong Kong.
 It accepts Bitcoin, gift cards, and a wealth of other online payment systems.
 Torrenting is allowed on all servers, and the app will even show you which servers are best suited for file sharing.

-AES 256 encryption is used with the OpenVPN protocol.
+AES-256 encryption is used with the OpenVPN protocol, secured with a 2048-bit DH-RSA key.
 SHA256 is used for authentication.
+Perfect forward secrecy is not supported.

-The app does not have built-in DNS leak protection and HMA does not operate its own DNS servers, instead directing DNS requests through OpenDNS.
-It does not have a kill switch but does allow IP binding.
+The app does have built-in DNS leak protection, but only Windows users can utilize HMA’s private DNS servers, directing all other DNS requests through OpenDNS.
+WebRTC leak prevention is also absent.
+The Windows app does not have a kill switch but does allow IP binding.
+The rest of the apps are equipped with normal kill switches.

 HMA is based in the UK, which just passed some of the most intrusive internet surveillance laws in the world.
 The company accepts Bitcoin.
 Torrenting is apparently allowed but we wouldn’t recommend it.

-Customer service is handled through a third-party provider.
+Customer service is handled through a third-party provider, Zendesk.

-With its most secure settings enabled, the app uses OpenVPN, 256-bit AES-CBC encryption, HMAC SHA-1 (SHA384 used in control channel), and 4,096-bit RSA keys negotiated on the hour and each time a new connection is established.
+With its most secure settings enabled, the app uses OpenVPN, 256-bit AES-CBC encryption, HMAC SHA-1 or HMAC SHA384, and 4,096-bit RSA keys negotiated on the hour and each time a new connection is established.
 This ensures perfect forward secrecy, and the RSA re-keying time can be lowered.

-The company is incorporated in Italy.
+The company is incorporated in Italy, a 14 Eyes country.
 It accepts bitcoin and several other cryptocurrencies as well as gift vouchers.
 Torrenting is allowed on all servers.
 The app is stocked with robust security features including port forwarding and DDNS; VPN over SSH, SSL, and Tor; and obfuscation.

 AirVPN rents physical servers from vetted data centers.